 Six years ago, Julie and Mike Shea approached Maine SBDC with a dream.
 They wanted to purchase a small bookstore in downtown Bath.
-They reached out to Brad Swanson, business advisor at the Maine SBDC at CEI, for assistance in developing a business plan and financing proposal.
+They reached out to Brad Swanson, a business advisor at the Maine SBDC at CEI, for assistance in developing a business plan and financing proposal.

 Julie and Mike worked diligently with Brad to make sure each aspect of the plan was carefully thought through and that the financial projections were realistic and obtainable.
 Securing the financing they needed, the couple opened their dream business, The Mustard Seed Bookstore, in February 2015.